-The Preparation Programme takes place from November to December and March to June, depending on whether you will go on a Nour Project during the winter or the summer.
-During these months you will attend 2 preparation days where you will meet the other Nour participants and receive workshops and seminars that will prepare you for your experience abroad.
+The Preparation Programme takes place in November and in May.
+It consists of one or multiple preparation days where you will meet the other Nour participants and receive workshops and seminars that will prepare you for your experience abroad.
 This can for example be a lecture about the Arab spring from NOS reporter Jan Eikelboom or a creative writing workshop from National Geographic.

 2. Project abroad

 The Summer Project takes place between June and September, the Winter project takes place between January and February.
 Both the Winter and Summer Projects will be approximately 6-8 weeks.The project is an opportunity to completely dive into the Arab culture.

 3. Reintegration program